matthewjumpsoffbuildings/vue-pug-plugin/README.md

   p bar
 ```

-If you are using Vue 2, you cannot add `:key` to a `template` tag, in which case you should not rely on this automatic behaviour, instead manually add the `:key` attribute to each child element.
+If you are using Vue 2 and a pug `for` block has multiple children, you cannot add `:key` to a `template` tag, in which case you should not rely on this automatic behaviour.
+Instead, manually add the `:key` attribute to each child element, or use your own wrapper element with something like `:key="index"` specified.
 [See here](https://v3.vuejs.org/guide/migration/key-attribute.html#with-template-v-for) for more information on the difference between Vue 2/3 and the handling of the `:key` attribute on `template` tags

 ## Options